KennethWhite/.NET-MVC-Portfolio-Website/README.md

-# .NET-MVC-Portfolio-Website
+# .net-mvc-website
-An in-progress project to create a personal portfolio website using ASP.NET MVC 2
+An in progress project to create a template for a personal .Net Core MVC Website.